London to New York: The Complete Guide to Finding the Cheapest Flight

 Norse Atlantic is a genuine low-cost long-haul carrier.
 Economy seats are pitched at 31–32 inches (standard budget airline short-haul pitch).
 There is no complimentary meal; food is purchased on board.
 Seat selection and baggage are add-ons.
 The aircraft are Boeing 787 Dreamliners, which means good cabin pressure, low turbulence, and good air quality regardless of price point.
 For a 7-hour transatlantic flight, it's a reasonable trade.

 JetBlue economy on transatlantic routes has slightly more legroom than Norse (32–33 inches) and includes free Wi-Fi — which, on a 7-hour flight, has meaningful value.
-JetBlue Mint (business class) is genuinely excellent: lie-flat beds, direct aisle access, and fares that start around £800–950 one-way versus British Airways Club World at £1,400–1,800 one-way.
+JetBlue Mint (business class) is genuinely excellent: lie-flat beds, direct aisle access, and fares that start around £800–950 one-way vs return flights versus British Airways Club World at £1,400–1,800 one-way.

 Connecting via Other Hubs